rohit-vaswani/coding-interview-preparation/readme.md

 2. Heapify is the BEST solution to find the MAX/MIN and to do in-place sorting in n*log(n)
 3. If you have to break the loop or continue the loop, never prefer .reduce
 4. Bucket sort should be used to perform the lookup in an efficient manner.
+5. In most cases,O(n*logn)is achieved by using a tree structure.
+Divide and conquer may be the methodology which comes to our mind first

 ## Approaches/Algorithms/Methodology